raskalito/Sync360Docs/Sync360 Syntax Guidev2.md

 ## Dictionary variables

-To declare the dictionary variable use construction "*{new Dictionary()}*" and then set its items list

-using the similar way as arrays.
+To declare the dictionary variable use construction "*{new Dictionary()}*" and then set its items list using the similar way as arrays.

-*Example:*

 ```
 <set Address="new Dictionary()" />
 <set var="Address['Street']">street</set>